unbound-tech/tessera/encryption/encryption-ub/README.md

     By default, this template is valid for 30 minutes and the certificates derived from it are valid for 20 minutes.
 To change the defaults, add the following options:

     ```
-    --ac_validity <The template validity perion in minutes>
+    --ac_validity <The template validity period in minutes>
-    --cert_validity <Validity perion of each derived certificate>
+    --cert_validity <Validity period of each derived certificate>
     ```

-    The output of this command is <ACTIVATION_CODE> that together with the <TEMPLATE_NAME> allow to Tessera implicitly obtain the required certificates.
+    The output of this command is <ACTIVATION_CODE>.
+Together with the <TEMPLATE_NAME> they will let Tessera to obtain its SSL clinet certificate.

  1. To obtain the UKC SSL trust certificate (ukc_ca.p7b) run the following command on the EP server.